jeanbza/jadekler.github.io/_posts/2019-09-01-reflecting-on-two-years-at-google.md

 one-ups.
 They were, "This can be more performant like so: |example|.
 And, here's why: |reason|.", not "This is terrible.
 Do it this way: |example|.".

-I was learning again, from people with a deep wealth of knowledge and experience.
+After years of stagnation in my career at that point it was so wonderful to be learning again, from people with a deep wealth of knowledge and experience.
 I was hooked.

 The next year was a lot of this.
 I got better by inches: by treating each code